spencerparkin/Cluedo/README.md

-# CluedoSim
+# Cluedo

-Simulate the classic game of clue.
+This is a text-based version of the classic game of clue.